muellerlab/TensegrityAerialVehicle/README.md

 This work is evolved from our previous [IROS 2020 paper](https://ieeexplore.ieee.org/document/9341236).

+Video about this work can be accessed [here](https://youtu.be/XsLVRd2nMd0).

 Contact: Clark Zha (clark.zha@berkeley.edu)
 High Performance Robotics Lab, Dept. of Mechanical Engineering, UC Berkeley